Geothermal mineral springs—often called hot springs—are a fabulous wellness attribute of Sonoma County.

 The thermal waters of Boyes Hot Springs come in a luxurious setting at the Fairmont Sonoma Mission Inn & Spa.
 Originally built in 1927 in the style of California’s early missions, the property was renovated in the late 20th century.
 Shortly thereafter, a new thermal mineral water source was discovered more than 1,000 feet below the hotel.

 The waters of Boyes Hot Springs can be enjoyed in the pools and Jacuzzi at the Inn’s Willow Stream Spa.
 Water temperature varies from pool to pool.
 The Watsu pool is kept at body temperature; the indoor Jacuzzi is somewhat warmer; and the spa’s main pool hovers around 85° (but the main pool is open to hotel guests only).
 Except for the main pool, a spa day pass to use the bathhouse area is $49 each for people who live within 100 miles and $85 for all other visitors.
 The day pass fee is waived for non-hotel guests who schedule one or more same-day body, facial, and/or salon treatments.
 Open year-round.

 The Fairmont Sonoma Mission Inn & Spa, 100 Boyes Blvd, Sonoma, 707-938-9000

 When you dip into a pool at the Sonoma Aquatic Club in Agua Caliente, you join a tradition that dates back countless centuries: hanging out, for recreational or curative purposes, in these soothing thermal mineral waters.
 The hot springs here were reputed to be so curative that distant tribes traveled days to bathe in them.

 You’ll find three pools: an Olympic-sized outdoor pool, with 25-yard and 50-meter courses, as well as lap swimming and recreational swimming; an indoor 90° pool; and an outdoor covered 102° Jacuzzi with lots of jets at many levels.
 All water comes directly from the natural hot springs below ground.
 There’s also a workout room with treadmills, elliptical machines, stationary bikes, a Stairmaster, and weights.
 In-pool classes include water yoga, aqua aerobics, and an adult swim clinic.
-The Aquatic Club offers individual and family memberships.
-Visitors can arrange for a one-day visit for $20 for one person, $35 for two, $45 for three, and $55 for four people.
+The Aquatic Club offers individual and family memberships, but visitors can arrange for a one-day visit.